Frtzqe/AntiGo/README.md

 History reveals that LXQt is, at it root, based on a project called "Antico".
 The name of this project "AntiGo" was born rapidly.

-My idea is too just replace "lxqt-panel", and create a drop-in "ntgo-panel" application.
+My idea is just to replace "lxqt-panel", and create a drop-in "ntgo-panel" application.

 Ambitious?
 Sure.